Barsegh-A/belote-decouverte/src/readme.txt

 - BeloteState implements the State interface and represents the notion of the state described in the paper.
 It includes the hands of Max and Min players, the trick, the player to play and the current score(points won by Max).
 Additionally, we store the points won by Min player as well to easily implement Forward Pruning. getApplicableActions is implemented following the game rules.
 More details can be found in the comments.
-In getActionResult, first the cars stack is found from which the selected card should be played.
+In getActionResult, first the card stack is found from which the selected card should be played.
 Then if it is the action of the lead player, a new state is created with corresponding changes of lead's hand and the trick.
 If after an action trick becomes full, the winner of the trick is determined, a new state is created with corresponding changes of players' hands, score.
 New trick is created for the